 Admission Seekers: How To Choose A Course/Programme to Study in University

-The act of choosing a course of study in the university one intends to study is a process.
+The act of choosing a course of study one intends to read in the university is a process.
 Earlier, I had attempted to dichotomized career selection into six different stages namely – idea conceptualization, consultation, selection (choice), career development, career adjustment and career sustainability.
 Idea conceptualization takes place from birth till later part of one’s secondary school days (probably from SS1 – SS3).
 At this stage, you conceive ideas, knowledge and use same to formulate what you want to do and be.
 The consultation stage comes in when within SS1-3, you are asked to select a class.
 You may want science class, arts class or social science class.
 At this stage, many may be confused and contact their peers, family and other dependable societal members for assistance through constructive dialogue.
 This is what I referred to a career choice dependence.
 See link below:

 The selection stage comes in whence admission seekers have been able to get the needed information and come to a conclusion of what they really want to do.
 They just “point and kill”, in this sense, making the actual decision.
 Once you have selected a course of study and have been granted admission in that course, the work is never finished there.
 The next thing is the development of yourself in the chosen field.
 Career development spans throughout lifetime and even encompass career adjustment and career sustainability.
 Read more about the career model by clicking the link below: